Frank Bursley Taylor

+Frank Bursley Taylor (1860–1938) was an American geologist.

+Biography

-Frank Bursley Taylor (1860 – 1938) was an American geologist, the son of a lawyer in Fort Wayne, Indiana.
+Frank Bursley Taylor was born in Fort Wayne, Indiana on November 23, 1860, the son of a lawyer.
+He married Minnetta Amelia Ketchum on April 24, 1899.

 After dropping out of Harvard, his private studies were financed in large part by his wealthy father.
 He became a specialist in the glacial geology of the Great Lakes, and proposed to the Geological Society of America on December 29, 1908 that the continents moved on the Earth's surface, that a shallow region in the Atlantic marks where Africa and South America were once joined, and that the collisions of continents could uplift mountains.
 His ideas were based on his studies on mountain ranges as the Andes, Rockies, Alps and Himalayas, concluding that these mountains could have been formed only as a result of titanic lateral pressures that thrust the earth's surface upward.